theochem/horton/doc/tech_dev_checklist.rst

 * **E0611**: no-name-in-module.
 No name %r in module %r Used when a name cannot be found in a module.
+* **E1101**: no-member. %s %r has no %r member Used when a variable is accessed for an unexistent member.

 The PyLint settings used by the QA scripts can be found in ``tools/qa/pylintrc``.